Rick's Free Auto Repair Advice

 test the test light

-How to test fuses using your test light
+How to test for power using a fuse test as an example

 Some auto fuses have power even with the key out of the ignition switch, but most don’t.
 Unless you know whether the fuse is “Hot at all times”, you should turn the key to the RUN position so each fuse is powered.